 As of January 1, 2021, the Alaska minimum wage increase brings wages up to $10.34 an hour.
 The state minimum wage has been rising annually since 2016, after voters passed a 2014 ballot measure that raised the minimum wage from $8.75 to $9.75.
 Since then, the Alaska minimum wage has been rising incrementally on an annual basis—to $9.89 in 2019, $10.19 in 2020, and up to $10.34 in 2021.

 Are there plans to change the minimum wage beyond 2021?

 According to the ballot measure passed in 2014, Alaska’s minimum wage will be adjusted for inflation each year after 2016.
 The measure also states that Alaska’s minimum wage must remain at least one dollar over the federal minimum wage.

 How should small business owners prepare for changes to the minimum wage?

-Alaska’s minimum wage has been slowly increasing since its dollar jump in 2016, but the four- and five-cent raises are not deemed substantial enough by some, and there are public calls for more substantial increases to keep up with the high cost of living.
-So, it’s a good idea to discuss Alaska’s minimum wage law with your accountant and lawyer to ensure that you remain in compliance.
+The Alaska minimum wage increase has grown steadily since its jump in 2016, but the four- and five-cent raises are not deemed substantial enough by some, and there are public calls for more substantial increases to keep up with the state’s high cost of living.

-Here are some other steps you can take to make sure your business is ready if the minimum wage does increase:
+Here are some other steps you can take to make sure your business is ready for changes in the Alaska minimum wage, 2021 and beyond:

 Evaluate your staffing: Take a look at your hourly, weekly, and monthly sales to determine if your current staffing levels are appropriate.
 Based on those sales and the rest of your finances, make a plan for any future hiring.
 Maybe you need to add a new full-time employee each year.
 Or maybe your sales are seasonal and hiring contract employees during your busy seasons makes more sense.